pathikrit/better-files/README.md

 ```
 Latest `version`: [![Maven][mavenImg]][mavenLink]

-Although this library is compatible with [both Scala 2.10 and 2.11](https://oss.sonatype.org/#nexus-search;quick~better-files), it needs minimum JDK 8.
+Although this library is currently only actively developed for Scala 2.11 and 2.12,
+you can find reasonably recent versions of this library for Scala 2.10 [here](https://oss.sonatype.org/#nexus-search;quick~better-files)

 ## Tests [![codecov][codecovImg]][codecovLink]
 * [FileSpec](core/src/test/scala/better/files/FileSpec.scala)